-- regarding the allegation to the Office for Civil Rights of the Department of Health and Human Services, for expedited resolution, as appropriate. - 4 (2) RULE OF CONSTRUCTION.-Nothing in this 5 subsection is intended to limit or replace available 6 remedies under the Americans with Disabilities Act 7 of 1990 (42 U.S.C.
+1 2 Rights of the Department of Health and Human 3 Services, for expedited resolution, as appropriate.

+4 (2) RULE OF CONSTRUCTION.-Nothing in this 5 subsection is intended to limit or replace available 6 remedies under the Americans with Disabilities Act 7 of 1990 (42 U.S.C.
 12101 et seq.) or any other ap-8 plicable law.